 What’s for dessert when you’re on The Las Vegas Strip?

-Desserts on The Strip are easy to find as alcohol.
+Delicious desserts on The Strip are as plentiful as alcohol.
 Every step of The Strip offers various desserts – chic, classic, delicious, daring, and mostly over-the-stop.

 So, wear your flowy top, your one-size-too-big-jeans, and let’s get tasting.